Safeguard Your Installation

 Encrypt your Data

-YouTrack stores passwords in the database as hash values.
-Passwords are hashed using the SHA-1 cryptographic hash function.
+YouTrack stores passwords in the database as salted hashes.
+Each user's password is hashed with a different, randomized salt.
+The salted passwords are hashed using the SHA-256 cryptographic hash function.

-The YouTrack database, however, is not encrypted.
+The database for your YouTrack Server installation, however, is not encrypted.
 To ensure that your data is secure, we recommend that you apply filesystem-level or full disc encryption to the server that runs YouTrack.